 Bodily, the Garmin Drivesmart 65 is almost the same as its forerunner Garmin Drivesmart 61, but it is where the similitudes end.
 The internal software of 65 has been almost completely renovated.
 Garmin has listened to feedback from customers, and finally made a GPS, which can have its own against the GPS on the market today.

-Because there are about five seconds before the first oral notification of the next turn, gives the visual face to face, as a verbal instruction is imminent.
+Because there are about five seconds before the first oral notification of the next turn, gives the visual face-to-face, as verbal instruction is imminent.
 Touching any part of the screen to restore full brightness.
 The menu is well set up and intuitive.
 There are several things that you want to change but overall is very good.

 - Simple to utilize 6.
 95″ GPS guide

-- Basic menus and splendid, simple to see maps
+- Basic menus and splendid, simple-to-see maps

 - Garmin Traffic recommends backup courses of action.
 Reinforcement camera viable yes (BC 30 or BC 40)

-- Voice initiated and capacity to combine with a viable cell phone for hands free calling
+- Voice initiated and capacity to combine with a viable cell phone for hands-free calling

 - HISTORY organization of prominent notable locales and U. S. public parks catalog

-- Underlying Wi Fi network for guide and programming refreshes without a PC
+- Underlying Wi-Fi network for guide and programming refreshes without a PC

 Now is one of the two main complaints I have with this model – No headphones/line-out jack!
 What is an MP3 player without?
 This will only listen to the simple (mono) through the speaker or FM transmitter to send signals to your car (more on that later).

-POI’s (Points of Interest) and AAA
+POIs (Points of Interest) and AAA

 AAA members also receive one-year warranty coverage and a button for access to local certified garages.
 Although not mentioned in the rather sparse instruction manual, you can import your own POI’s as Google .kml or .kmz files.
 To do this, you need the Garmin “Content Manager”, a free download that you’ll have if you updated the firmware.

-Planning routes is easy, as the addition of temporary stops (which can not be done with many models of GPS).
-The keyboard can be configured as qwerty or ABC and it grays out unrelated letters as you type – a great feature.
+Planning routes is easy, as is the addition of temporary stops (which can not be done with many models of GPS).
+The keyboard can be configured as qwerty or ABC and it greys out unrelated letters as you type – a great feature.
 After selecting a destination the 65 estimated four routes: quickest, shortest, cheapest, and simplest.